The Eagle is possibly the best wreck dive site in the Florida Keys Artificial Reef System!

 The Eagle is marked with three mooring buoys, one at the bow, one midship and one at the stern.
 The depth of the water here is 110'.
 It’s located 4 ½ miles southeast of Islamorada.
 The GPS coordinates are 24'52.184N and 080'34.217W.

-is a 268' long and 40' wide steel-hulled freighter.
+This artificial reef is a 268' long and 40' wide steel-hulled freighter.
 On October 6, 1985, 125 miles south of Miami, the vessel Arron K, (her name at that time), caught fire on route to Venezuela.
 The fire was so intense that it damaged her structurally, and she was a total loss.
 Through the efforts of The Florida Keys Artificial Reef Association and the Keys Association of Diver Operators funds were raised to purchase the vessel to be cleaned, prepared and sank to be an artificial reef.